-We have audited Pontotoc City School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Pontotoc City School District's major federal programs for the year ended June 30, 2017.
-The Pontotoc City School District's major federal programs are identified in the summary of the auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Pontotoc City School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Pontotoc City School District's major federal program for the year ended June 30, 2019.
+The Pontotoc City School District's major federal program is identified in the summary of the auditor's results section of the accompanying schedule of findings and questioned costs.